Treamyracle/Industrix/README.md

 ## ⚙️ Setup Instructions

 ### Option 1: Run with Docker (Recommended)
-This is the easiest way to run the entire stack (Database + Backend).
-Frontend runs locally.
+This is the easiest way to run the Backend and Database.

 1.  **Start Backend & Database:**
-    Open a terminal in the `backend` folder and run:
+    Open a terminal in the `backend` folder:
     ```bash
     cd backend
     docker-compose up --build